lukejacksonn/Lorem/README.md

 Lorem
 =========

 A jQuery plugin that generates random 'lorem ipsum' snippets on the fly.
-When designing/developing web interfaces you sometimes need to model content you don't have, usually called filler.
-Standard practice for filler text is to copy snippets of the of an altered Latin passage written by Marcus Tullius Cicero (a Roman philosopher) into your code like so..
+When designing/developing web interfaces you sometimes want to model content you don't have (filler).
+Standardly, you copy snippets of the of an altered Latin text into your code..

 ```html
 <div>